MorisR/moris-rafoul-26-07-2020-frontend/README.md

+# moris-rafoul-26-07-2020 - frontend

 ## Important Notes
-- this project was made in 7 days along side the backend project [(link to the backend project)](https://github.com/MorisR/moris-rafoul-26-07-2020-backend)
+- this project was made in 7 days alongside the backend project [(link to the backend project)](https://github.com/MorisR/moris-rafoul-26-07-2020-backend)
 - this is my first time ever using "material ui", I had to learn it on the spot in 1~2 days